 • Great for sewing on the go

-• No additional products or tools necessary.
+• No additional products or tools are necessary

 • Fusible web (If you are doing raw edge fusible appliqué)